 Limited retail options.
-Paribus is only available to a select number of retailers like Amazon and Target (see below).
+Paribus is only available to a select number of retailers.
 Also, only certain purchases are eligible.
 The goal here is to use Paribus, but do not assume it will earn you money after every purchase.
 You can view a list of eligible retailers here.

 Private information required.
 I will be completely honest; as a first-time user, I was a bit alarmed that the sign-up process required my consent for them to have so much access and control over my email account.
-They also requested my Amazon login information and my credit card information (including the CVC number on the back).
+They also requested my Amazon login information and my credit card information.

 If you’re uncomfortable with linking your Amazon account or credit card info, there is the option to “Skip” those steps during the sign-up process.
 (See below)

 Technical hiccups.
 For whatever reason, the app wouldn’t accept my login for Amazon, even after I double checked my information several times.
 It’s always possible that it was user error, but upon further research, I discovered that other users have experienced some technical difficulties.
 Your best bet is to read the reviews on the app’s download page to ensure you’re as informed as you can be before you dive into this process.

 My Paribus Review Conclusion